Mulugruntz/check-linux-by-ssh/README.md

 Connexion
 ======================
 This check is for checking the SSH connexion to the distant server.
+This is done by the `check_ssh_connexion.py` script.

 [//]: # (begin generate_help: check_ssh_connexion.py)
 ### Usage